DhairyaHans/Java-Learning/notes.md

 * An Interface can extend another Interface, just like Classes
 * A `Functional Interface` is an Interface with a only 1 abstract method

+> **NOTE -** *A Functional Interface is also called SAM(Single Abstract Method)*

 > **NOTE -** *Lambda Expression works only with Functional Interfaces*

 * For Lambda Expression, check the [Functional Interface](interfaces/FunctionalIfc.java) file

+* Three types

+1. **Normal Interface** - An Interface with 2 or more methods

+2. **Functional Interface(or SAM)** - An Interface with only 1 method

+3. **Marker Interface** - An Interface with no Methods

 ## Enum

 * Enum is a class, but it can't extend Enum with any other class
 * rest, we can do anything we want... define methods, constructors, etc

+# THREADS

+## Multi Threading -

+* Every thread must have a run method, which is the entry point for that thread
+* The run method is the method that is executed when a thread is started
+* To Start a thread, we need to call the start method of the thread class
+* A Class must extend, `Thread`, to create a thread and run
+* Threads have priority defined... from 1(Least Priority) to 10(Highest Priority), where 5 is the default priority
+* We can check the priority using... `getPriority()` method, on the class object
+* To set the priority... use `setPriority()` method